openMF/fineract-pentaho/README.md

     ./fineract-pentaho/run.bat

-To test this you can any RESTClient tool with the following parameters
+To test this you can any REST Client tool (like Postman) with the following parameters

 Method : GET
 url    : https://localhost:8443/fineract-provider/api/v1/runreports/Expected%20Payments%20By%20Date%20-%20Formatted?R_endDate=2013-04-30&R_loanOfficerId=-1&R_officeId=1&R_startDate=2013-04-16&output-type=PDF&R_officeId=1